 AI startups aren’t just making VCs rich—they’re reshaping the economy, the workforce, and even how we think about work itself.

-• Job Creation: , from engineers to data labelers to AI ethicists.
+- Job Creation: 97 million people will be working in AI by end of 2025, from engineers to data labelers to AI ethicists.

-• Productivity Gains: AI could boost employee productivity by up to .
+- Productivity Gains: AI could boost employee productivity by up to 40% by 2035.

-• Economic Growth: AI is expected to add .
+- Economic Growth: AI is expected to add 15% to global GDP by 2030.

 But it’s not all sunshine and stock options.
 The rise of AI is also reshaping jobs, creating new roles (prompt engineers, anyone?), and making continuous learning a must.
 The “small team, big impact” phenomenon means even tiny startups can have outsized influence—sometimes with fewer than 50 employees.